maureento8888/got-reel/README.md

 I had initial issues with deployment on [Vercel](https://vercel.com) where I had issues with it not being able to find the app's entrypoint.
 In my nuxt.config.js, I had set my `router` config to
 `router: { base: '/got-reel/' }`
 .
 I was reading articles on Nuxt.js deployments by other developers and went down the wrong path.
 I realized that was likely why my deployment to Vercel didn't work.
-I transfered to Netlify and after figuring out the `router` config issue, my deployment finally worked.
+So, I took out the `router` config out, transferred to Netlify, and my deployment worked.

 ### Built with